Data Protection Policy

 1. Description and scope of data processing

 Our website uses cookies where necessary.
 Cookies consist of textual information that is stored in your browser so that user-related information can also be processed as desired at a later point in time.
 If a user accesses a given website, a cookie can be sent with it by the web server.
 In addition to information to be stored, this cookie also contains the field of validity (web server and path specification) and the validity period.
 When accessing addresses in the field of validity, the browser sends this information to the corresponding web server.
-GDPR treats any cookie information as personal data without further distinction, see Recital 30 GDPR.
+GDPR treats cookie identifiers as personal data (see Recital 30 of the GDPR).
+However, with regard to personal processing in connection with the provision of publicly available electronic communications services in public communications networks in the EU, the provisions of the GDPR are subordinate, see Art.
+95 GDPR.

 However, to further understand how cookies work, a distinction has to be made between different types of cookie.
 With regard to the “lifespan” of cookies, there is a distinction between so-called “session cookies” (temporary cookies, transient cookies) and so-called “permanent cookies”, sometimes also referred to as “persistent cookies”.
 The former are automatically deleted when the browser is closed; the latter remain on the user’s terminal for the set period of time.
 In addition to this, a distinction is made between so-called “first-party cookies” and so-called “third-party cookies” based on which cookies belong to a certain server.
 The former are set by the web server from which the visited page is retrieved.
 The latter, on the other hand, are set by another web server, from which the content on the page visited is used or incorporated, and are not relevant for the use of our website.